yumeraproject/client-launcher/README.md

-## The launcher for Ethereal Client
+## This is an old project

-Built on React and Electron
+Now discontinued and has been archived